-Kate's new novel The Clockmaker's Daughter will be published around the world in 2018/2019.
+Kate's latest novel The Clockmaker's Daughter was published around the world in 2018.

 "I started writing because I wanted to recapture the joy of reading as a child.
 As soon as I learned that the black marks on white pages were doorways, and that it was within my power to go through them (and the back of the wardrobe) whenever I chose to, I was hooked.
 I read everything that I could get my hands on and could usually be found hiding in a bough of one of the avocado trees in our garden, book in hand.
 I'm still chasing that feeling of complete immersion, which makes the real world disappear.
 There are ups and downs as a writer, but when the fictional world starts to live and breathe, there’s nothing like it."

 Kate was born in a tiny town in South Australia and moved with her family many times before they settled finally on Tamborine Mountain.
 There she attended a small country school and spent much of her childhood inventing and playing games of make-believe with her two sisters.

 After finishing school, Kate believed for some time that her future lay in theatre.
 She studied for and earned a Licentiate in Speech and Drama from Trinity College, London and completed a summer Shakespeare course at the Royal Academy of Dramatic Art.
 Kate continued to act in community productions whilst completing her Honours and Masters degrees in English Literature, before realising that it was words and storytelling that she loved more than performing.